nikkitissen/airbnb_30daysrule/README.md

 # Short project title

-To what extent does the 30-day rule impact the Airbnb housing price in Amsterdam?
+To what extent does the announcement of the 30-day rule impact the Airbnb housing price in Amsterdam?

 ## Motivation